 While Green Tiding won’t prevent you from sweating like an antiperspirant – few deodorants do – users say they sweat less after using it for about a month.
-Interesting – and one of many reasons to like this all-natural product.
+Interesting! – and one of many reasons to like this all-natural product.

-Green Tidings takes its “all-natural” label seriously and its deodorant contains none of the chemicals found in many deodorants and antiperspirants, chemicals such as aluminum, parabens, propylene glycol, phthalates, and triclosan.
+Green Tidings takes its “all-natural” label seriously, and its deodorant contains none of the chemicals found in many deodorants and antiperspirants – chemicals such as aluminum, parabens, propylene glycol, phthalates, and triclosan.
 Yes, some deodorants contain triclosan, which the FDA classifies as a pesticide.
 Avoid it like the plague.

-What it the All-Natural Deodorant does include, however, is baking soda (which is anti-bacterial and absorbs perspiration), shea butter, candelilla wax, magnesium oil (a natural odor-stopper that’s also important for mineral health), and tapioca starch – which soothes and softens the skin while absorbing moisture.
+What the All-Natural Deodorant does include, however, is baking soda (which is anti-bacterial and absorbs perspiration), shea butter, candelilla wax, magnesium oil (a natural odor-stopper that’s also important for mineral health), and tapioca starch – which soothes and softens the skin while absorbing moisture.

-It also includes organic lavender essential oil, which acts as an antiseptic and also used to treat acne, psoriasis, and other skin irritations.
+It also includes organic lavender essential oil, which acts as an antiseptic and also is used to treat acne, psoriasis, and other skin irritations.

 The Green Tidings All-Natural Deodorant is unscented, which means there’s no added scent, but you’ll notice some fragrance that comes from its many natural ingredients.

 Again, while this deodorant won’t prevent you from sweating, antiperspirants designed to make you stop sweating may kick your body into overdrive in its attempt to make sweating happen.
-Let’s face it, our bodies sweat and that’s almost always a good thing.
+Let’s face it, our bodies sweat, and that’s almost always a good thing.